afitiskin/redux-saga-routines/README.md

 }
 ```

-### `redux-saga`, `redux-form`, `redux-saga-routines` combo
-If you want to use combo of `redux-saga`, `redux-form` and `redux-saga-routines`, you have to prepare a bit.
-Since `redux-form` validation based on promises, we have to handle special action type to make it possible to handle `redux-form` validation in your saga.
+### Wrap routine into promise
+Sometimes it is useful to use promises (especially with 3rd-party components).
+With `redux-saga-routines` you are able to wrap your routine into promise and handle it in your saga!
 To achive this just add `routinePromiseWatcherSaga` in your `sagaMiddleware.run()`, for example like this:
 ```javascript
 import { routinePromiseWatcherSaga } from 'redux-saga-routines';